kottaboung/kottaboung/README.md

 * 🖥️  See my portfolio at [Here ](https://portflolio-github-io.vercel.app/)
 * ✉️  You can contact me at [64200002@kmitl.ac.th](mailto:64200002@kmitl.ac.th)
 * 🧠  I'm learning Javascript , VueJS , Angular
-* 🤝  I'm open to collaborating on Web Developer Position Front-end
+* 🤝  I'm open to collaborating on Web Developer Position Front-end or FullStack Developer

 ### Skills